-THIS P ROXY CAR DETACH AND RE DIS VALID ONLY WHEN SIGNED AND DATED.
-TURN TH IIS PORTIC ON ONLY CONSULTING, INC. The Board of Directors recommends you of the director nominees named below: ı vote FC OR all 1.
-Election of Directors Nominees For Withhold Abstain T. D. J. 4D 1a.
-Brenda J. Bacon The Board of Directors recommends you vote FOR Proposals No. 2 and No. 3: For Against Abstain 1b.
+TO V OTE, M IARK BLOCKS BELOW IN BL UE OR BLACK INI K AS FOLLO WS: KEEP THIS PORTIC ON FOI R YOUR R ECORDS - - - THIS PR OXY CARE O IS VA DETACH AND RETU LID ONLY WHEN SIGNED AND DATED.
+RN TH IS PORTIC ON ONLY FTI (CONSU LTING, INC. rd of Directors recommends your rector nominees named below: u vote FOR all l.
+Ele ction of Directors Noi ninees For Withhold Abstain 1a.
+Brenda J. Bacon Board of Directors recommends you vote FOR posals No. 2 and No. 3: For Against Abstair 1b.
 Mark S. Bartlett 2.
-Ratify the appointment of KPMG LLP as FTI Consulting, Inc.'s Claudio Costamagna Vernon Ellis independent registered public accounting firm for the year ending December 31, 2018.
-Vernon Ellis Nicholas C. Fanandakis П П 3.
-Vote on an advisory (non-binding) resolution to approve the 2017 1f.
-Steven H. Gunby П compensation of the named executive officers as described in the Proxy Statement for the 2018 Annual Meeting of Shareholders.
+Ratify the appointment of KPMG LLP as FTI Consulting, П П 1c.
+Claudio Costamagna Inc.'s independent registered public accounting firm for the year ending December 31, 2019.
+1d.
+Vernon Ellis 3.
+Vote on an advisory (non-binding) resolution to approve the П П П 1e.
+Nicholas C. Fanandakis compensation of the named executive officers for the year ended December 31, 2018, as described in the Proxy 1f.
 1g.
-Gerard E. Holthaus 1h.
-Laureen E. Seeger Ш Ш Ш NOTE: The proxy holders will vote in their discretion with regard to such other business that may properly come before the meeting or any postponement or adjournment thereof.
-Please indicate if you plan to attend this meeting. meeting.
-Yes No
+Steven H. Gunby Gerard E. Holthaus Statement for the Annual Meeting of Shareholders.
+1h.
+Laureen E. Seeger to s TE: The proxy holders will vote in their discretion with regard ach other business that may properly come before the meeting my postponement or adjournment thereof. ndicate if you plan to attend this - neeting.
+Yes No 1 itle as s gn exactly as your name(s) appeauch.
+Joint owners should each signip name by a duly authorized of n perso reon and date onally.
+All ho e.
+When signi lders must sig ng as at gn.
+If a c orney, executor, administrator or other fiduciary, please give full orporation or partnership, please sign in full corporate or